 Center Without Walls - Program Overview

-Funded by The Race to Erase MS, the Center Without Walls program (CWW) has provided support that has permitted the medical community to link together multidisciplinary scientific programs and expertise across the country to advance the understanding of the cause of MS and to develop new treatments.
+Funded by the Race to Erase MS, the Center Without Walls program (CWW) has provided support that has permitted the medical community to link together multidisciplinary scientific programs and expertise across the country to advance the understanding of the cause of MS and to develop new treatments.
 The Center is a break-through success because of the vision, insight and flexibility of these extraordinary doctors.

-The Center’s theme is simple; communication – doctors working together toward a mutual goal.
+The Center’s theme is simple: communication – doctors working together toward a mutual goal.
 When this goal is reached, all will share in the victory.

-The Center’s network of the top MS institutions that have established leading, innovative research programs currently include UC San Francisco, Harvard, Yale, USC, Johns Hopkins, and Oregon Health Sciences University.
+The Center’s network of the top MS institutions that have established leading, innovative research programs currently include Cedars-Sinai, UC San Francisco, Harvard, Yale, USC, Johns Hopkins, and Oregon Health Sciences University.

 It is the clear desire of the Center to fund cutting edge research, which will prevent and eventually cure multiple sclerosis.
 The Center constantly strives to strengthen this revolutionary concept with new approaches to finding the brightest minds in this field.
 The Center’s Scientific Advisory Board, spearheaded by Dr. Henry McFarland, reviews proposals and grants, submitted in standard NIH format.
 In addition to the regular use of high-technology communication tools, researchers of CWW come together to share scientific accomplishments through monthly telephone conference calls, standard scientific advisory meetings and MS symposiums held four times a year.